-Policy 3C-9: Encourage environmentally-responsible initiatives.
+Policy 3C-9: Encourage environmentally-responsible initiatives that are appropriate and compatible with the urban environment.

 Policy 3C-10: Continue the CRA participation in the design review process.

 Policy 3C-11: Study the closure of Hollywood Boulevard to east-west vehicular traffic to promote pedestrian activity and enhance storefront visibility.